cfu288/gpt3-medical-bias/README.md

-# What's In a Name: Exploring Implicit Bias in `gpt-3.5-turbo-0613` When Generating Medical History Note Completions And Providing A Patient's Name
+# What's In a Name: Exploring Implicit Bias in `gpt-3.5-turbo-0613` When Generating Medical History Note Completions From A Patient's Name

 We ask GPT to generate medical histories given only a patient's name.
 Does GPT give different responses if we use names more commonly used by one race vs another?